abdanrafii/Ch.-1-Foundation-on-Artificial-Intelligence/README.md

 3. For `01_Kelompok_B_3.ipynb`, make sure the HR dataset is accessible (either via the provided URL or by uploading the dataset directly).

 ---

-This README provides an overview for easy navigation and clear instructions to run the code and interpret the results, making it an ideal reference for project replication and further development.

----